- Work +1 212 237 0000

 Within Energy: transactions, Vinson & Elkins LLP is a second tier firm,

-Within Environment: litigation, Vinson & Elkins LLP is a second tier firm,
+Within Environment: litigation, Vinson & Elkins LLP is a third tier firm,

 Within Environment: transactional and regulatory, Vinson & Elkins LLP is a third tier firm,